tendermint/atom_one/ATOM_ZERO.md

-This is a proposal to adopt a minimal constitution, ATOM ZERO.
+This is a proposal to adopt a minimal constitution.

+Atom Zero Constitution:

 Definitions: